Options to consider and steps to take to get repairs done if your private landlord won't do repairs.

-Before you consider further action, make sure you have reported the repair problems to your landlord and given them a reasonable time to start and finish the work.
+Before you decide what steps to take, make sure you report repair problems to your landlord or letting agent and give them a reasonable time to do the work.

 Negotiate with your landlord or letting agent

-If a letting agent manages repairs on behalf of your landlord but isn't dealing with the repairs, you can use their complaints procedure.
+If your letting agent isn't dealing with the repairs, you can use their complaints procedure.
 This may prompt them to arrange the repairs.

-You can complain to their letting agent redress scheme if you don't get a satisfactory response or the letting agents don't reply.
-You can still pursue other options.
+You can complain to their letting agent redress scheme if you don't get a satisfactory response or they don't reply.

 Complain to environmental health

-If your landlord won't do repairs and this affects your health and safety in your home, you can ask your local council to visit to inspect the condition of your home.
+If your landlord won't do repairs that affect your health and safety, you can ask your local council’s environmental health department to inspect your home.

-The council should be able to offer help and advice and may tell the landlord to do repairs.
+The council can offer help and advice and may tell your landlord to do repairs.